Huskers Tradition

 Historic Nebraska Football Seasons

-Several Nebraska seasons stand out because they changed the program, delivered championships, or produced unforgettable teams.
+Several Nebraska seasons stand out because they changed the program, delivered championships, or produced unforgettable teams that fans still talk about today.

 1970: Nebraska’s First Claimed National Championship